Tr1liz/Tr1liz/README.md

 - 👋 Hi, I’m @Tr1liz
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Javascript, HTML/CSS, Python, scratch, Cybersecurity
+Javascript, HTML/CSS, Python, Cybersecurity
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
 Linkedin & Email!